 What to Look for in a Kitchen Set for Kids

 Before purchasing a kitchen set for your child, make sure that you measure your available space.
-Most sets are designed to be placed flush against a wall, but you can find a set that is made for a corner or even a tabletop.
+Most sets are designed to be placed flush against a wall, but you can also find sets made for corners or even tabletops.
 If you aren’t sure where you plan to put the set, look for one that can be turned or even separated into two pieces, like the Teamson Kids Little Chef Chelsea Modern Play Kitchen, which we recommend for small spaces.

 Most kitchen sets for kids don’t come with a lot of accessories—usually just a few utensils, pots, or play food.
 You can find accessories that go with your kitchen set or purchase them from a different brand.
 Think about how much you want to spend on accessories, what kind of play food and tools your kids will enjoy, and how you plan to store them.